polterguy/polterguy.github.io/tutorials/threading/index.md

 ```

 The above code creates 3 _"fire and forget"_ threads, that retrieves the documents found
 at their specified URLs, and returns without waiting for the threads to finish.
-Notice though that if you execute
+Notice that if you execute
 the above code in the Hyperlambda _"Eval"_ menu item, it returns instantly, and you will _not_ see the resulting
 HTML documents found at the specified URLs in your output.
 This is because by simply invoking **[fork]**
-the way we do above, we are creating _"fire and forget"_ threads were we don't care about the result of our threads,
+the way we do above, we are creating _"fire and forget"_ threads where we don't care about the result of our threads,
 before continuing execution to the next line of code.
 Sometimes you would rather want to create multiple pieces of code, executing in parallel, where you want the result
 of the invocation of _all_ of the threads, before continuing execution.
 This can be accomplished with the **[join]**